aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/metadata.md

       # - 0: Skip the validation for this specific component.
       hardware_requirements:

-        # Minimum number of power supplies required.
+        # Minimum number of power supplies required for the device.
 Set to 0 to skip validation.
         min_power_supplies: <int>

         # Minimum number of fans required for the device.
 Set to 0 to skip validation.